Artistic Leadership

 Read Jean-Sébastien’s full biography.

-Shireen Abu Khader, Composer in Residence
+Tracy Wong, Composer in Residence

-Read Shireen’s full biography.
+Read Tracy’s full biography.

-Irene Gregorio, Collaborative Pianist and Musical Assistant
+Irene Gregorio, Collaborative Pianist

 Irene Gregorio enjoys a diverse and active musical life as a pianist, educator, and music director.
 As a pianist and chamber musician, she has collaborated with members of the LA Phil and San Francisco Symphonies.
 She has served as pianist for the Los Angeles Children’s Chorus, LA Opera Education and Outreach, and the University of Southern California Chamber Singers, among others.
 Her performances as a collaborative pianist have taken her throughout North America, Europe, Cuba, and the Philippines, and she has also appeared on PBS, CBC Radio 2, and on film soundtracks in the LA area.